RoySRC/MiniJavaCompiler/README.md

 intermediate representation and does incremental lowering to vapor-M and finally to MIPS assembly.
 This compiler only supports printing of integer values to screen, printing of strings are not supported.

-The following table shows the class average and my score for each of the four homeworks.
+The following table shows the class average and my score for each of the four homeworks/modules used in the compiler project.

 |      |Class Average|My Score|
 |------|-------------|--------|